fredfeng/CS162/homework/hw3/README.md

 * Your `eval` function correctly raises a `Stuck` exception if no evaluation rule matches.
 We reserve the right to deduct points if you hardcode Stuck exceptions to avoid doing the rest of the assignment properly.
-* Alpha-renaming is performed correctly during substitution.
-This is worth a relatively low but still significant number of points.